dsnopek/godot-docs/classes/class_@globalscope.rst

 :ref:`MIDIMessage<enum_@GlobalScope_MIDIMessage>` **MIDI_MESSAGE_CONTROL_CHANGE** = ``11``

-MIDI control change message.
-This message is sent when a controller value changes.
-Controllers include devices such as pedals and levers.
+MIDI message sent when a controller value changes.
+In a MIDI device, a controller is any input that doesn't play notes.
+These may include sliders for volume, balance, and panning, as well as switches and pedals.
+See the `General MIDI specification <https://en.wikipedia.org/wiki/General_MIDI#Controller_events>`__ for a small list.

 .. _class_@GlobalScope_constant_MIDI_MESSAGE_PROGRAM_CHANGE: